-The other advantage of creating your own newsletter is that you’re not at the mercy of continually changing algorithms as is explained in this nuzzle blog.
+The other advantage of creating your own newsletter is that you’re not at the mercy of continually changing algorithms.

 Beatrix Holland and Ophelie Lechat were speaking at WeTeachMe’s Masters Series for Content 101.
 You can hear more highlights from their presentations in Episode 2 of the Masters Series podcast.

 Written & Recorded know how to repurpose content in Australia.
 Have a look at our copywriting service.
 We’ll be happy to review your current content with a free half hour copywriting consultation.